19 Ways To Make Old Speakers Sound Better

 Another tip you can use is warming up your speakers and equipment for 30 minutes before you use them.

-This ensures optimal performance, and gives the components adequate time to warm up rather than just from a cold start.
+This helps for optimal performance, and gives the components adequate time to warm up.

 There’s also what’s known as running in, and although it’s mostly applicable to newer speakers, should you replace the drivers, it’d be applicable here too.

-Running in is basically the idea that over a period of 48 hours or more, the materials loosen up and allows your speakers deliver a better sound than right out of the box (this is also known as burn in)
+Running in is basically the idea that over a period of a few days or more, the materials loosen up and allows your speakers deliver a better sound than right out of the box (this is also known as burn in)

-Now whether this actually true or simply your ears becoming adjusted is up for debate, but it’s a good practice to implement nonetheless.
+Now whether this actually true or simply your ears becoming adjusted is up for debate, but it’s worth mentioning.

 16).
 Use Pure Direct Mode/ Higher Quality Source Material